AnyBlok/AnyBlok/doc/HOWTO_CREATE_APP.rst

         def __str__(self):
             return "Room %d at %s" % (self.number, self.address)

-The relationships can also define the opposite relation, here the Many2One declare the One2Many rooms on the Address Model
+The relationships can also define the opposite relation.
+Here the ``address`` Many2One relation also declares the ``room`` One2Many relation on the Address Model

-A relationship Many2One or One2One must have an existing column.
+A Many2One or One2One relationship must have an existing column.
-The attribute ``column_name`` allow to choose the column linked, if this attribute is missing then the value is "'model.table'.'remote_column'" If the column linked doesn't exist then the relationship create the column with the same type of the remote_column
+The ``column_name`` attribute allows to choose the linked column, if this attribute is missing then the value is "'model.table'.'remote_column'" If the linked column does not exist, the relationship creates the column with the same type as the remote_column.

 **position_blok.position**::